Gregwar/fatcat/docs/orphan.md

 Running the recursive differential analysis...
 Exploring 2
+Exploring 0

 Having a look at the chains...
 Exploring 3
 There is 1 orphaned elements:
 * Directory clusters 3 to 3: 2 elements, 12B

 Estimation of orphan files total sizes: 12 (12B)

+Listing of found elements with known entry:
+In directory with cluster 3:
+f 26/10/2013 11:20:54  orphan.txt                     c=4 s=12 (12B)
 ```

 The interesting section is the orphans list.
 As you can see, our cluster 3
 appears in this list.
 Moreover, `fatcat` says that there is 2 elements regrouped
 in this row, because there is the directory and the orphaned file.
+Just below, you
+can also see a part of the listing showing you the name of the elements found.

 You can now try to list the directory using `-L` and 3, because it's the cluster
 number of the lost directory: